ifthenwhy-standard/Logic-RFC/README.md

 ---

 ### 🏛️ Prior Art & Authority
-This repository serves as the official machine-readable reference implementation for the **Logic RFC™** protocol.
-It has been formally submitted as technical input for:
+This repository serves as the official machine-readable reference implementation for the **Logic RFC™** framework.
+It provides the metadata bridge required for AI agents to operate within human-governed business rules.
-* **NIST-2025-0035 (AI Agent Standards):** Registered under **Comment Tracking Number: mme-5c57-j61h**.
-* **EU AI Act (Article 11 & 12):** High-risk AI system transparency and technical documentation.
-* **W3C AI Content Disclosure:** Standardized metadata for synthetic data provenance (March 2026 submission).

 ---

-### 📂 Repository Structure (The 6-File Logic DNA™)
+### 📂 Repository Structure (The Logic DNA™)
+This repository is organized as a **Monorepo** to separate the core protocol from its functional implementation.
+The **Logic RFC™** is executed through a 6-file structure known as **Logic DNA™**, ensuring every AI action is physically bonded to a business "Why."

-To achieve **Deterministic Data Grounding**, the Logic RFC™ utilizes a standardized 6-file architecture that separates business intent from physical storage.
+* **`/spec` (The Protocol):** Contains the core **Logic DNA™** manifests used to achieve **Deterministic Data Grounding** by separating business intent from physical storage:

-1.  **MAN (Metric Manifest):** The "Master Label"—identifies the Metric Name, ITW ID, Version, and Business Owner.
+    * **MAN (Metric Manifest):** The "Master Label"—identifies the Metric Name, ITW ID, Version, and Business Owner.
-2.  **SEM (Semantic Layer):** The "Business Why"—a natural language manifest anchoring every metric to a specific Stakeholder Persona.
+    * **SEM (Semantic Layer):** The "Business Why"—anchoring metrics to specific Stakeholder Personas.
-3.  **BRG (Bridge File):** The "If-Then Connector"—the kinetic link between a real-world event (The If) and a data action (The Then).
+    * **BRG (Bridge File):** The "If-Then Connector"—the kinetic link between a real-world event and a data action.
-4.  **LDD (Logical Data Design):** The "Engine & Proof"—the authoritative source for all mathematical calculations.
+    * **LDD (Logical Data Design):** The "Engine & Proof"—the authoritative source for all mathematical calculations.
-5.  **DIC (Data Dictionary):** The "Map"—the high-fidelity physical source-to-target mapping.
+    * **DIC (Data Dictionary):** The "Map"—the high-fidelity physical source-to-target mapping.
-6.  **LUT (Lookup Tables):** The "Universal Translator"—centralized reference data for all categorical labels.
+    * **LUT (Lookup Tables):** The "Universal Translator"—centralized reference data for categorical labels.
+* **`/app` (The Builder):** Contains the Python-based application used to programmatically generate and validate these manifests.
+* **Root Folder:** Contains global metadata, NIST-2025-0035 crosswalks, and agentic enforcement instructions.

 ---